 Many writers work full-time at another job, including myself.
 I wish I had words of wisdom regarding time-management, but I don’t.
 I need those words myself.
 What I hope I can speak to is creativity and how not to lose it.

 A day job can kill your creativity, even if it’s one you love.
 And I dearly love my job.
 But because of the kind of work I do, it emotionally exhausts me to the point that I don’t always feel like writing when I get home.
 What I’ve learned the hard way is that one day away from your manuscript turns to two days and then ten.
-Before you even realize it, you’ve lost the spark that fueled your imagination and it becomes a chore to write.
+Before you even realize it, you’ve lost the spark that fueled your imagination and writing becomes a chore.

 Writers must write every day, even if it’s just a sentence, a paragraph, or an idea.

 The most important thing I’ve learned is to not put off writing down ideas as they come to me.
-I might think I’m going to remember the brilliant scene I dreamed while I was sleeping, or the sparkling conversation between my characters that I thought of while I was in the shower, but I won’t unless I write it down as soon as I can.
+I might think I’m going to remember the brilliant scene I dreamed while I was sleeping, or the sparkling conversation between my characters that I thought of while I was in the shower, but I won’t unless I write it down as soon as I wake up or as soon as I’m out of the shower.
 I’ve lost more ideas by ignoring them, so I’ve learned to keep a writing tablet by my bed for just this purpose.

 Obviously I can’t write while I’m working.
 So how do I handle it when I have some burning idea during the work day?
 That same writing tablet I wrote on when I woke up or after I showered, goes everywhere with me.
 The very instant I get a break, I jot down enough of the idea that I won’t lose it.

 I’ve become a thought collector.
-The act of putting the ideas on paper keeps my thoughts alive during the day and helps me look forward to the time I can put everything into my document.
+The very act of putting the ideas on paper keeps my thoughts alive during the day, and helps me look forward to the time I can put everything into my document.
 It helps keep the spark growing so my manuscript can stay alive.

-And if I can’t type them in until the weekend, I’ve usually collected enough thoughts during the week so when I sit down at the computer I have enough ideas to keep that old nemesis called writer’s block as far away from me as possible.
+And if I can’t type them in until the weekend, I’ve usually collected plenty of thoughts during the week so when I sit down at the computer I have enough ideas to keep that old nemesis called writer’s block as far away as possible.

 If you lose enthusiasm for your manuscript during the week, I encourage you to make it a habit to become a thought collector.